Coffee EnemasCoffee for detoxification

 - skin problems

-The coffee enema can greatly alleviate these symptons.
+The coffee enema can help alleviate these symptons.
 The chemicals theophylline and theobromine found in coffee stimulate the relaxation of smooth muscle causing dilation of the blood vessels and bile ducts within the liver allowing the toxins and the fat reducing bile fluid to be expelled rapidly into the large bowel.

 The caffeine is a stimulant and encourages mass peristalsis, emptying the bowel and preventing reabsorbtion of the toxins.
 This is the bottom line of detoxification.
 In addition palminates kaweol and cafestol also found in coffee promote the activity of the enzyme system gluthione S-transferase well above the normal range.
 This enzyme group detoxifies a vast array of free radical chemicals from the blood stream.

-A qualified nurse gently administers the coffee into the lower bowel using disposable equipment.
+A qualified therapist gently administers the coffee into the lower bowel using disposable equipment.
 Since the enema is held for 12 to 15 minutes, and the blood passes through the liver every three minutes for cleansing, the enema represents a form of dialysis of blood across the colon wall, without entering the digestive tract.